 - 11.7.1.
-If staff notice any indicators of abuse/neglect or signs that a child may be experiencing a safeguarding issue they should record these concerns on CPOMs or the peach coloured 'Record of Concern' form and pass it to the DSL.
+If staff notice any indicators of abuse/neglect or signs that a child may be experiencing a safeguarding issue they should record these concerns on CPOMS or an Expression of concern Form [Peach Form] and pass it to the DSL.
 They may also discuss their concerns in person with the DSL but the details of the concern should be recorded in writing. - 11.7.2.
 There will be occasions when staff may suspect that a pupil may be at risk, but have no 'real' evidence.
 The pupil's behaviour may have changed, their artwork could be bizarre, they may write stories or poetry that reveal confusion or distress, or physical or inconclusive signs may have been noticed. - 11.7.3.
-St Joseph's Catholic Primary School recognise that the signs may be due to a variety of factors, for example, a parent has moved out, a pet has died, a grandparent is very ill or an accident has occurred.
+St Joseph's School recognise that the signs may be due to a variety of factors, for example, a parent has moved out, a pet has died, a grandparent is very ill or an accident has occurred.
 However, they may also indicate a child is being abused or is in need of safeguarding. - 11.7.4.
 In these circumstances staff will try to give the child the opportunity to talk.
 It is fine for staff to ask the pupil if they are OK or if they can help in any way. - 11.7.5.
-Staff should use CPOMs or the peach coloured 'Record of Concern' form to record these early concerns and give the completed form to the DSL.
+Staff should use CPOMS or the Expression of Concern Form [Peach Form] to record these early concerns and give the completed form to the DSL.